georgelam6/SLECS/README.md

 # SLECS
-Super Lightweight Entity Component System
+Super Lightweight Entity Component System - A < 1000 line single-header ECS

+### WORK IN PROGRESS - NOT READY FOR USE YET